mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

  4. Optimization

 * Next we do a crash course in Python and Numpy.
+* The tentative content is listed as follows (please note this list is subject to change).

 ## Content
 * Module 1 -- Introduction